shizy/flap/README.md

      YANCHOR       - "y", "t", "c", "b" for current y position, top, center, and bottom respectively.
                      The y anchor represents the alignment of the chosen edge of the window to that same chosen edge of the monitor.
-     YOFFSET       - the optional offset distance or a chosen anchor.
+     YOFFSET       - the optional offset distance for a chosen anchor.
 This will distance the window's anchor edge from the target monitor's anchor edge.
 If the optional "%" sign is specified, the distance is calculated relative to the height of the target monitor.
 ```
- -v                - show the target window.
+ -v                - show the target window.<br/>
- -i                - hide the target window.
+ -i                - hide the target window.<br/>
- -t                - toggle the visibility the target window.
+ -t                - toggle the visibility the target window.<br/>
- -m                - specify a target monitor name to always perform relative calulcations against.
+ -m                - specify a target monitor name to always perform relative calulcations against.<br/>
 ```
  -f "FORMATSTRING" - If specified, does not change the size or position of the window.
 Instead it outputs
                      a format string with the calculated dimentions of the window: